When Young Athletes Need Sports Injury Care

 Q: What should parents keep in mind when their young athlete needs a sports medicine exam?

-A: What came to light following the scandal involving USA Gymnastics was that athletes and parents were led to believe that inappropriate and abusive behavior was a necessary and appropriate treatment for sports-related injuries.
-It is important for parents and athletes to understand what they should expect in a sports medicine visit.
+A: What came to light following the scandal involving USA Gymnastics and theconviction of Dr. Larry Nassar in 2017 was that athletes and parents were led to believe that inappropriate and abusive behavior was a necessary and appropriate treatment for sports-related injuries.
+Parents and athletes should understand what they should expect in a sports medicine visit.
 Here are my guidelines: